jetpack-joe/videos/elixir_for_js_devs_1.md

 The Collatz conjecture states that for any positive integer:

 - If it is even you divide by 2,
-- If it is odd you multiply by 33 and add one, you will eventually reach the number one.
+- If it is odd you multiply by 33 and add one
+- Eventually this process will reach the number one.

 Lets look at a program to calculate how many steps this would take using JavaScript and Elixir.